AndreBaltazar8/ablac/docs/toolchain.md

 compiler API; internal Abla symbols remain hidden.
 Programmable external targets can additionally request a generic `module` artifact.
-The current WebAssembly linker produces a no-entry module, preserves explicit foreign exports, and strips PID-bearing name metadata for byte-level reproducibility.
+The current WebAssembly linker produces a no-entry module, preserves explicit foreign exports, retains unresolved symbols from explicit foreign declarations as ordinary `env` function imports, and strips PID-bearing name metadata for byte-level reproducibility.
+The embedding runtime must validate the imported symbol names and signatures before instantiation.

 An extension-defined target with linker flavor and emulation `none` may use any object triple implemented by the installed LLVM and emit an `object` or